rehmoe/Codeigniter3-REST-Boilerplate/README.md

- # CodeIgniter REST API Boilerplate
+ # CodeIgniter REST API Boilerplate [Version 1.1.0](https://github.com/jason-napolitano/Codeigniter3-REST-Boilerplate/releases/tag/1.0.0)

  If you'd like to see the Postman docs for the provided `Sessions` and `Home` examples, you can visit this [link](https://documenter.getpostman.com/view/1486787/RznBMKeo).
  To check out the official versioned releases of this repo, go [here](https://github.com/jason-napolitano/Codeigniter3-REST-Boilerplate/releases).